copperwater/xNetHack/doc/xnh-changelog-9.0.md

   direction to chat in.
 - When you are a few turns from temporary invisibility expiring, you receive a message warning you that you're becoming visible again.
+- When farlooking a closed and unlocked door you are next to, it will show up as "unlocked door" instead of the generic "closed door".

 ### Architectural changes